We work in service and support with 30 curbside communities (aka homeless encampments)

 We have, maintain or build personal relationships with our displaced friends, families, neighbors and community.

-We function in committees.
+We function in committees of volunteers.